On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

 \subsection{Mass-metallicity relations}

-Figures~\ref{fig:StellarMassMetallicityRelation_gasphase} and~\ref{fig:StellarMassMetallicityRelation_stars} show how the median gas-phase and stellar metallicities, $Z_g=\Zg/\Mg$ and $Z_\ast=\Zstar/\Mstar$ respectively, evolve with redshift as a function of stellar mass, $\Mstar$, and host halo mass, $M_{\rm h}$.
-We compare the results of our fiducial model with those in which we assume metal-dependent feedback for the cases of instantaneous (upper rows) and delayed feedback (lower rows).
+In this subsection, we turn our attention to our model predictions for the relationship between stellar mass and the median gas-phase ($Z_g=\Zg/\Mg$) and stellar metallicities ($Z_\ast=\Zstar/ \Mstar$) at different epochs - Figures~\ref{fig:StellarMassMetallicityRelation_gasphase} and~\ref{fig:StellarMassMetallicityRelation_stars} respectively.
+As in the previous subsection, we focus on results for the delayed feedback scenario.

-\textbf{Gas-phase metallicity:} The top row of Figure~\ref{fig:StellarMassMetallicityRelation_gasphase} shows our results for the case of instantaneous feedback.
-The fiducial model predicts that $Z_{\rm g}\simeq 0.05\,\Zsun$ at higher masses across redshifts.
-At $z=10$, we find that $Z_{\rm g}$ declines monotonically with decreasing $\Mstar$ and $M_{\rm h}$; this behaviour is mirrored at $z=7$ down to $\Mstar\simeq10^3\Msun$, at which point $Z_{\rm g}$ plateaus at $\simeq 0.03\,\Zsun$.
-Interestingly, we find that the trend is reversed at $z=5$, such that $Z_{\rm g}$ is flat at the highest $\Mstar$ and $M_{\rm h}$, before increasing to $Z_{\rm g}\simeq 0.1\,\Zsun$ at $\Mstar\simeq10^5\,\Msun$ ($M_h\simeq10^9\,\Msun$), and remains constant below this.
-The main effect of metal-dependent feedback is to weaken the decline in $Z_{\rm g}$ at low $\Mstar$ and $M_{\rm h}$ at $z=7$ and $z=10$ --- the difference is approximately a factor of 2.
-At $z=5$, there is a weak increase in the metallicity of the plateau.
-This plateau is consistent with the gradual decline in $\Mg$ and $\Zg$ in Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del}, both of which are falling but the ratio of which remains relatively constant with decreasing redshift.
+\textbf{Gas-phase metallicity:} In Figure~\ref{fig:StellarMassMetallicityRelation_gasphase}, we show how gas-phase metallicity, $Z_{\rm g}$, varies with stellar mass, $\Mstar$, at redshifts $z=5$, 7, and 10 (blue, green and red curves respectively), for our fiducial feedback model (left panel) and metal-dependent feedback (right panel).
+The curves represent the median behaviour for a given $\Mstar$ at that epoch; the associated coloured bands indicate the $10^\text{th}$ to $90^\text{th}$ percentile variation.
+The symbols correspond to observational data from \citet{ArellanoCordova2022}, \citet{Nakajima2023}, \citet{Trump2023}, \citet{Chemerynska.etal.2024}, and \citet{Curti2024}.

-In the bottom row of Figure~\ref{fig:StellarMassMetallicityRelation_gasphase}, we show our results for the case of delayed feedback.
-The fiducial model predicts that the metallicity at higher stellar mass ($\Mstar$) and halo mass ($M_{\rm h}$) is relatively flat at a given epoch, with $Z_g \simeq 0.03\,\Zsun$.
-However, at lower masses, the metallicity declines sharply.
+The fiducial model predicts that the metallicity at higher stellar mass ($\Mstar$) is relatively flat at a given epoch, with $Z_{\rm g} \simeq 0.03\,\Zsun$.
+However, at lower masses, the metallicity declines sharply, with a corresponding increase in the scatter in $Z_{\rm g}$.
 The mass scale at which this decline occurs increases with decreasing redshift.
+At $z=7$ and $z=10$, there is a monotonic decline in $Z_{\rm g}$.
+However, at $z=5$, we observe a sharp upturn followed by a precipitous drop.
+This behaviour at $z=5$ is an artifact of the onset of UV suppression in $z_\text{rei}=7$, which introduces a large scatter in the values of $\Mg$ and $\Zg$.
+This scatter is evident in Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del}, particularly in the $10^\text{th}$ to $90^\text{th}$ percentile variation, and affects $Z_{\rm g}$ due to the small value ratios.
+Some of this scatter arises from stochastic halo growth histories in the merger trees, which, together with UV suppression, amplify the apparent upturn and subsequent drop.